asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 Usually the frequency distribution is also displayed graphically.

-Depending on the type of variable and if data has been grouped or not, there are different types of charts:
+Depending on the type of variable and whether data has been grouped or not, there are different types of charts:

 -   Bar chart